Supporting Watershed Coordination in 2018-19

-The Integrated Water Management Program involves a multi-jurisdictional approach to the protection and management of freshwater resources on Salt Spring Island and is coordinated through the Salt Spring Island Watershed Protection Authority (SSIWPA).
-In support of collaborative watershed management on Salt Spring Island, the Salt Spring Island Local Trust Committee (LTC) funds coordination of SSIWPA through a special tax raised each year.
-The current $98,500 Special Property Tax Requisition for the fiscal year 2017-2018 was approved by Islands Trust Council in March 2017.
+In support of collaborative watershed management on Salt Spring Island, the Salt Spring Island Local Trust Committee (LTC) funds coordination of the Salt Spring Island Watershed Protection Alliance (SSIWPA) through a special tax raised each year.
+The current $98,500 Special Property Tax Requisition for the fiscal year 2018-2019 will be considered by Islands Trust Council in March 2018.
 Learn more through the Special Property Tax Requisition FAQs.

 The Salt Spring Island Local Trust Committee's role as a member agency in SSIWPA is to consider land use planning changes that may result from the recommendations of SSIWPA's Integrated Water Management Program.
 The LTC pursues this work as a top priority project managed through a project charter.

 As part of this work, the LTC is currently undertaking a groundwater inventory and monitoring program: Project Charter

 In 2012, Watershed Management was made a Salt Spring Island Local Trust Committee Top Priority in response to poor water quality advisories for St. Mary Lake which supplies drinking water to thousands of islanders.
 The primary goal of this project was to undertake a coordinated, whole watershed approach to successfully address lake water quality and quantity.
 The St. Mary Lake Integrated Watershed Management Plan was adopted in 2015.